jfischoff/reuse-port-example/README.md

 This repo includes a Vagrant file for running a performance test.
 Run with the following steps.

-The setup requires `stack`, `ab`, Linux and optionally `gnuplot`.
+The setup requires `stack`, `ab`, `libnl-utils`, Linux and optionally `gnuplot`.
 The easiest way to test it is to use the Vagrant file, which will create a VM with everything installed.
 Vagrant can be downloaded [here](https://www.vagrantup.com/downloads.html)

 ```bash
 $ vagrant up